primitivefinance/portfolio/README.md

-# Primitive Hyper
+# Primitive Portfolio

-Hyper is a replicating market maker.
+Portfolio is a replicating market maker.

 ## System Invariants